wwwted/ndb-cluster-workshop/labs/Lab_2_create.md

 mcm> list hosts mysite;
 ```

 Next step is to add the NDB Cluster binaries (called packade in mcm) to our site so we can start configuring our cluster.
-The arguments you are providing are the search path to the base folder of the binareies and a alias name to be user internally when refering to the package, lets call them cluster769 (or whatever version number you installed).
+The arguments you are providing are the search path to the base folder of the binaries and a alias name to be used internally when refering to the package, lets call them cluster7614 (or whatever version number you installed).
 ```
-mcm> add package --basedir=/home/<user-name>/ndb-cluster-workshop/cluster-769 cluster769;
+mcm> add package --basedir=/home/opc/workshop/cluster-7614 cluster7614;
 ```

-You can have many different packages added to your sites, you can also have different clusters using different packages, to list the packages you have available use commmand:
+You can have many different packages attached to your sites, you can also have different clusters using different packages, to list the packages you have available use commmand:
 ```
 mcm> list packages mysite;
 ```
 Next step is to create our cluster, this is done with the `create cluster` command, we will need to provide a package, the different processes we want to create (and their location) and set a name of our cluster.
-Lets use the package we created earlier called `cluster769` and lets name our cluster mycluster.
+Lets use the package we created earlier called `cluster7614` and lets name our cluster mycluster.
 The argument `--processhosts` takes a list of `processtype@host`as argument, the type of processes are ndb, ndbmtd, ndb_mgmd, mydsqld and api.

 We will create a cluster with below processses, all processes running on local server (127.0.0.1):